Master of Arts (Theology) from the University of Notre Dame

 Step 4: Receive an acceptance letter from the Notre Dame Theology Department.

-Being headquartered locally in Huntington, the OSV Institute funds the program to serve the catechetical needs of our local Church, so the contract helps to ensure that everyone involved is contributing toward this goal.
+Being headquartered locally in Huntington, the OSV Institute funds the program to serve the catechetical needs of our local Church, so the agreement helps to ensure that everyone involved is contributing toward this goal.
 The Office of Catechesis then uses any reimbursed money to continue funding active students.

 Step 6: Begin taking courses as a formal member of the program.